-The mean platelet volume (MPV) blood test is typically part of a complete blood count (CBC) test.
+The mean platelet count blood test is typically part of a complete blood count (CBC) test.
 A CBC reveals important information about the number of different blood cells in the body.

-A CBC test may include the MPV test..
+A CBC test may include the platelet count test.

 The test gives a platelet count per microliter (mcL) of blood.